BurakMertek/SDR-GPS-receiver/README.md

 ---

-**Note**: This is an educational project demonstrating C++ programming techniques.
+**Note**: This is an educational project.
 For production GPS applications, please use certified receivers.